One more time

 generations

-Yet you feel authorized
+Yet you feel

-to insist that I tell
+to insist that

-you another story—
+you another

-as if my tongue was not my own hot
+was not my own hot

 flesh